 We often hear excuses justifying piracy.
-The fact is that there’s no reason that someone should steal the creative work of another person – whether it is online or in the real world.
-Here are just a few of the justifications that have crept into conventional wisdom:
+The fact is that there is no reason that someone should steal the creative work of another person – whether online or in the real world.
+Here are a few of the justifications that have become conventional wisdom:

 “It is okay for me to pirate because I am stealing from big corporations – they make a ton of money and are charging too much for their content.”